MYOCARDIUM AND CONDUCTING SYSTEM

 MYOCARDIUM

-• Thick muscular layer of the heart wall
+• Thick muscular layer of your heart wall

 • Composed primarily of cardiac muscle cells